kmlasharma/WildCards/README.md

 ## Setting up the Project:

-Once the Docker stack has been installed (see above), running `make setup` will ensure your computer is setup to run the project.
+1. Run `make setup` to ensure your computer is setup to run the project.

+2.
+If running on Linux
 On Linux, this will start the docker service.
+If you are on Linux, at this point you need to physically restart your machine.
+This will apply the changes in the above steps properly and will allow you to run the following steps with ease.

+If Running on Mac
-Mac, on the other hand, doesn’t have the kernel features required to run Docker containers natively, so we use virtualbox to provision a Docker machine VM.
+Mac does not have the kernel features required to run Docker containers natively, so we use virtualbox to provision a Docker machine VM.
 This will all be handled using `make setup` (Including using a VM if it's already provisioned).

-**Note**: If you are on Linux, at this point you need to physically restart your machine.
-This will apply the changes in the above steps properly and will allow you to run the following steps with ease.

-**Also Note on Linux**, If any of the following steps fail with a "Couldn't connect to Docker daemon..." error then run `sudo service docker start`.

-Finally, whether you are on Mac or Linux, run `docker-compose up --build` to build the project.
+3. Finally, whether you are on Mac or Linux, run `docker-compose up --build` to build the project.

 ## Running PEOS: